Boston Vet Center

 Making an appointment:

 After your initial contact with us, the Vet Center Director will be notified of your interest and will work to match you with a counselor.
-You can expect a return call within 1-2 business days, and we should be able to schedule your first appointment with in 2-10 business days, depending on schedule availabilities.
+You can expect a return call within 1-2 business days, and we should be able to schedule your first appointment within 10 business days.
 Anyone in crisis will have their needs addressed immediately.

 Cancelling or rescheduling an appointment: